jflinter/twitter_helloworld_talk/twitter.md

 - `reloadData`

 ^ Ok, so for this event feed we use a class called `UITableView`.
 This class is like 60% of the UI of every iOS app.
+Alex and Emily used it a bunch in their see the city app.
 ^ It has this method, reloadData, which does exactly what it sounds like it does.
 We can fetch data from our server, and turn that JSON array into a bunch of row values, then tell the tableView to use these rows as its new data source, and then call reloadData on it.
 After writing a few apps, you basically just develop the muscle memory to do this.
 Like, basically every app I've written has this code in it.
 But, unfortunately, reloadData is kinf of a not-so-great method.
 It reloads the entire table, which can cause it to flicker and be slow to draw.
 It'll also make your user lose their scroll position.

 ---